scleung-astro/learning-pandas-from-zero/chapter1.md

 Nowadays software is updating in an unprecedented rate that almost everyday there are some new patches for some software package available.
 It is very possible that the exact version of your package when you read this book, the version is already outdated.
-As long as the functionality described available in your version, it will be fine for the practice purpose.
+As long as the functionality described is available in your version of package, it will be fine for the practice purpose.

 ## The Best Way to Learn

+Just like all other textbooks in programming you may have encountered, the best way to make the data processing skills using Pandas will be to practice while you read this book!
+I encourage all readers to follow the short code examples and type them on your own machine for practice.
+Besides the code examples, I also included a number of coding exercises at the end of each chapter.
+Certainly, I strongly encourage all readers to try solving one or two to check that the new ideas are firmly grasped in the process.

+Have fun in the exploration of Pandas!